Donald · Southern Uplands

 Gana Hill — common questions

 - Gana Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 548m of ascent and takes most walkers 3-6 hours.
-Terrain: Tussock and peat hag dominate the upper plateau.
+Underfoot: Tussock and peat hag dominate the upper plateau.

 - Where do I park for Gana Hill?